Baba Ghanoush (Roasted Eggplant Dip)

 I can’t begin to tell you how much I hated eggplants.
 Because it was A WHOLE LOT!
 Which is funny, because my parents love anything with eggplants: eggplant parmigiana, eggplant pizza, eggplant antipasto, and – of course – Baba Ghanoush!

 Once I started to go deep into my food blog journey, I realized I had to be more open to trying new things.
-I’m still really picky regarding meat and I won’t eat any seafood (I know!
-Please don’t unfriend me!), but I figured I had to like all vegetables to feel like a professional food blogger.
+I’m still really picky regarding some meat, but I figured I had to like all vegetables to feel like a professional food blogger.

 So I took the challenge to work my way into liking things I used to hate: eggplants, mushrooms, green beans, bell peppers and zucchini, just to name a few.
 Okay, maybe I didn’t completely hate zucchini, but I always thought it was super bland, aka not worthy of my attention.

 My whole experiment was a success and I now love each one of these vegetables.
 The secret?
 Butter and/or garlic.
 Like, seriously, what’s better than mushrooms sautéed in butter?
 Or green beans sautéd in butter AND garlic?
 I’m telling you, if you dislike a food item, just add butter and garlic and you’re all set.
 Unless you dislike garlic… Then, my friend, I cannot help you.
 GARLIC IS LIFE! ❤️

 Once I got accustomed to my new eggplant love, it was only a matter of time until my garlic obsessed self would fall in love with Baba Ghanoush.